 Two Girls Walk Into A Barn…

-Eleven years ago, Virginia Crum moved with her family to her grandparents’ scenic farm on the Buckeystown Pike, just minutes away from downtown Frederick.
+Eleven years ago, Virginia Crum moved with her family to her grandparents’ farm on Buckeystown Pike, just minutes away from downtown Frederick.
 Her new home gave her the inspiration to launch Chartreuse & Company, a business that began as occasional tag sales at one of the farm’s cottages.
-But in the last few years, Chartreuse & Company has grown into a monthly barn sale attracting unique vintage dealers and antique enthusiasts from Frederick County and beyond.
+But in the last few years, Chartreuse & Company has grown into a monthly barn sale attracting vintage dealers and antique enthusiasts from Frederick County and beyond.

 Showcasing dozens of vendors each week, Chartreuse & Company’s five buildings are a treasure trove of home décor, from reclaimed industrial pieces to intricate antique furniture.
 Arrive early for the best selection and the shortest lines—prices this good are bound to draw a crowd (4007 Buckeystown Pike).